redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 Nothing about this should be decided in the core.
 A capability crate knows how its protocol works and can offer an implementation; it cannot know whether a given app wants one, and it must not put behaviour into a shell the shell did not ask for.
-So the design has two explicit opt-ins and no implicit
-ones:
+So:

 - **Emission** is opt-in per capability, in the app's type generation configuration.
-An app that does not register a shipped handler gets no source, no adapter and no manifest dependency for it.
-An app that drives `EffectDispatcher` itself, or matches on `Effect` by hand, registers nothing and sees nothing.
+An app that does not register a shipped handler gets no source and no manifest dependency for it.
-- **Wiring** is opt-in per capability, in the app's handler type.
-The generated `EffectHandler` is unchanged: every method is still abstract.
-  What is generated alongside it is an adapter protocol the app may conform to.
-Conforming supplies the methods; not conforming leaves them for the app to implement.

-An app reading its own handler type sees every effect it produces, either as a method it wrote or as a conformance it declared.
+- **Wiring** is the shell's own code.
+The generated `EffectHandler` does not change, and nothing is generated that calls the shipped implementation.
+The app's handler holds an instance and delegates to it, one line per operation, and those lines are where a reader sees what the app does for HTTP or timers.

+A shell that drives `EffectDispatcher` itself, or matches on `Effect` by hand, can register a shipped handler too: it is a plain type, and the shell calls it from wherever it handles the operation.

 ### The default has to be easy to leave and easy to return to